 Organizations everywhere are grappling with how to manage their growing big data sets from ERP and e-commerce systems, log files, sensor data, social media and more.
-Apache Hadoop provides a cost-effective enterprise data hub (EDH) to store, transform, cleanse, filter, analyze and gain new value from all kinds of data.
+MapR provides a cost-effective enterprise data hub (EDH) to store, transform, cleanse, filter, analyze and gain new value from all kinds of data.

 Architecture for Enterprise Data Hub